-Internet food trends are rife and compelling: whether it’s the Mukbang (where vloggers eat takeaways and chat to their followers) or YouTubers allowing the person in front of them to choose their order, extreme vegan meal planning or addictive lunch box packing clips.
-Creators with the best chat, menus and tupperware have become social media stars as users devour their content and due to this YouTube is still the biggest food network in the world.
+Internet food trends are rife and compelling.
+Whether it’s the Mukbang (where vloggers eat takeaways and chat with their followers) or YouTubers allowing the person in front of them to choose their order, extreme vegan meal planning or addictive lunch box packing clips.
+Creators with the best chat, menus and tupperware have become social media stars as users devour their content.
+Due to this, YouTube is still the biggest food network in the world.
 From Joe Wicks’ post-workout meals to Cravings by Chrissie Teigen, we are addicted to watching people devise new meals.
 But the internet has other, dark cravings that it has to satisfy…

 Influencers gorging on food until they are sick is one of those: because watching someone take on a mountain of delicacies we’re constantly told not to eat triggers equal amounts of awe and jealousy.
-It also leads us a little closer into the age-old question, exactly how much can a human eat?
-In the pas few years, we’ve seen numerous viral challenges emerge from this community including the 10,000 calorie challenge and even a 20,000 calorie challenge.
+It also leads us a little closer to the age-old question, exactly how much can a human eat?
+In the past few years, we’ve seen numerous viral challenges emerge from this community, including the 10,000 calorie challenge and even a 20,000 calorie challenge.
 But now there are influencers whose livelihood depends on stricter, more extreme food challenges.
 Meet the competitive eaters.

 You may also like